bussierem/parst/README.md

 _Parsing Strings with common regexes (without needing to know them!)_

 ## Planned Functionality
+_NOTE:  Each language will use the suggested naming scheme for these (camelCase/PascalCase/snake_case)_

 #### MATCH:
 * **Desc:** Given a string, returns whether the entire string matches the regex
 * **Returns:** `boolean`